About Buying Property in Hungary

 Do I have to be in Hungary to complete the transaction?

-The seller and the people buying the house are usually required to
+The seller and the people buying the property are usually required

 arrangements can be made for a Power of Attorney to be granted enabling